tests-always-included/wick/bin/README.md

 * `EXPLORER`: Exact name of the explorer shell script in the formula.
 * Returns success or failure depending on the explorer.
 (See [Bash concepts] for return codes.)

-Example, used in a formula, role, depends or another binary:
+Example as used in a formula, role, depends or another binary:

     wick-explorer OS wick-base os